Moffein/RiskyMod/Wiki/Survivors/Artificer.md

 ## Primaries

-- Fire Bolt
+- Firebolt
-	- Damage increased from 230% -> 300%
+	- Damage split from 280% -> 4x70%
+		- Each DoT tick has a 2.5m blast radius, and sticks to each enemy hit.
+		- Technically allows for double-dipping on damage in scenarios where enemies are grouped up enough to get caught in the AoE, but this is more of a rare bonus than a main feature to play around.
+	- Hitcount scales with attack speed.
+	- CD no longer scales with attack speed.

-- Plasma Bolt
+- Plasmabolt
-	- Damage increased from 230% -> 360%
+	- Damage increased from 280% -> 4x85%, and now slows on hit.
+		- This is a lingering AoE that repeatedly zaps enemies.
+		- Slightly pulls in lightweight enemies.
+	- Radius increased from 6m -> 7.5m
+	- Hitcount scales with attack speed.
+	- CD no longer scales with attack speed.

 ## Secondaries